Magret1730/alx-system_engineering-devops/README.md

-About BASH project
+SYSTEM ENGINEERING AND DEVOPS - BASH

-Learning how to write scripts using the shebang and also getting familiar with shell permissions.
+1. Learning how to write scripts using shebang(#!/bin/bash) - shell basics.
+2. Getting familiar with the shell commands like ls, cd, help, man, pwd etc. - shell basics
+3. Setting permissions to files and directories using chmod etc - shell permissions
+4. Changing file and directories ownership using chown, chgrp etc - shell permissions
+5. Working with redirections and filters and special characters. - shell I/O redirections and filters
+6. Working with variables and expansions - shell init files, variables and expansions